 In Corsica, relations between the sexes have always been regulated by unbreakable codes of honour.
-I have been researching courtship and marriage customs on the island for a work in progress set there during the 18th century.
+I researched courtship and marriage customs on the island for The Corsican Widow, which is set there during the 18th century.
 The Corsican ideal of honour is central to the story.

 Compromising female honour